Sharkbyteprojects/sharkserve/Readme.md

 ---
 ## New Features:

 Write in an Index.html `${server}`.
-When you call the site, the server replce this with his version.
+When you call the site, the server replace this with his version.